Three ways to buy Thrivent funds

 • Back-end load

-This fee is paid when selling shares in a mutual fund within a defined period of time, often five to 10 years.
+This fee is paid when selling shares in a mutual fund within a defined time period, often five–10 years.
 The fee amounts to a percentage of the value of the shares being sold.
 The fee percentage is highest in the first year and decreases yearly until the specified holding period ends, at which time it drops to zero.

 • Redemption fees